SRINIVASTA/gemini-booking-agent/README.md

-# 🤖 Pure Gemini Booking Engine
+# 🤖 Gemini Booking Agent

 An autonomous, production-grade scheduling chatbot application built with **Python**, **Streamlit**, and the **Google GenAI SDK**.
 The agent interacts natively with users to extract scheduling parameters (Name, Email, Date, and Time), tracks conversation state accurately across messages, and autonomously updates your calendar via the Google Calendar API using a secure, headless Cloud Service Account setup.